The Roman Goddess Diana

 Areas of Influence: Diana was the Goddess of the hunt and wild animals.
-She later took over from Luna as the Roman Goddess of the moon, responsible for fertility and childbirth.
+She later took over from Luna as the Roman Goddess of the moon.

-Her trinity of gods included Egeria and Virvius.
+Her trinity of gods included Egeria the water nymph and Virvius the woodland God.

-Originally she was Queen of the open sky and possible a sun Goddess in addition to being a moon Goddess as her name means light.
+Originally she was Queen of the open sky and possible a sun Goddess in addition to being a moon Goddess as her name means light or bright sky.
+She is also known as "Lady of the beasts."

 Men fought to the death to for the honour of becoming one of her priests.